-Can I sit the CIOL DipTrans exam if I don’t have a degree in languages?
+Can I sit the CIOL DipTrans exam if I don’t have a language degree?

 Anyone can contact the Chartered Institute of Linguists and sign up to sit the Diploma in Translation exam.
 But the CIOL warns that even translators with a degree in languages “generally require additional experience or training”.
-Because it’s such a challenging exam, The Translator’s Studio has developed a set of pre-DipTrans and DipTrans preparatory courses to get you ready to sit the DipTrans exam.
+Because it’s such a challenging exam, The Translator’s Studio has developed a set of pre-DipTrans and DipTrans preparatory courses to get you ready to sit the exam.
 If you’re not aiming for the qualification just yet, but want to get started in translation, check out our Conversion Course.

-Is the DipTrans qualification only for European translators?
+Is the DipTrans qualification suitable for translators in the USA?

 Yes.
 In emails exchanged with the CIOL, we’ve confirmed that you can examine into US English.
 This means the DipTrans exam is suitable for translators in the USA, Canada, Latin America, Australia and anywhere else in the world.
 With the new remote option, the qualification is more accessible than ever.
 Our DipTrans preparatory courses are suitable for translators based in the USA, Canada and Latin America.
 We have many students from the Americas who take our courses to prepare for the DipTrans, the ATA exam or for professional development.

 We do our best to keep all the information on our website up to date, but things change.
 For the latest information about the CIOL DipTrans exam and to sign up to sit the exam, visit the website of the Chartered Institute of Linguists (CIOL).

 Did you know you can do a free level test before you sign up for our DipTrans preparatory courses?